kgopi05/az-code/Readme.md

 1. Configuring the SQL Database firewall
 2. Configuring the sql AAD admin
-3. provisioning the service bus
+#3. provisioning the service bus -completed
+4. provisioning the servicebus queues
+5. provisioning the logicapps